How Phonak Achieved Universal Bluetooth Hearing Aid Connectivity

 Bluetooth Classic is capable of streaming stable, high-quality stereo audio.
 But it supports only one connection for streaming.
 In order to stream the same audio to both hearing aids, two connections are required.
 To solve that problem, the team had to develop innovative shortcuts which, if not implemented properly, could have resulted in a significant imbalance in power consumption between the two hearing aids.

 Phonak Marvel hearing aid wearer Jill Quick describes how Marvel Bluetooth connectivity helps her through her days.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Solving the Bluetooth Classic challenges with the SWORD chipset